Student Leadership

 At the heart of our Sports Medicine Program is the belief that true learning begins with students taking ownership of their education.
 This is not just a class—it’s a dynamic, student-run program where every participant is empowered to lead.
 From day one, students are given the opportunity to build and refine their leadership skills, taking on significant roles and responsibilities within the team.
-These roles aren’t just theoretical—they mirror the real-world challenges faced by sports medicine professionals.
+These roles aren’t just theoretical—they mirror the real-world challenges that many professionals face head-on daily.

 Over the course of their time in the program, students are immersed in hands-on experiences that prepare them to step into high-pressure, real-life situations.
 They learn to assess and respond to emergencies, make critical decisions, and communicate effectively as they navigate complex scenarios.
 Whether acting as the attending medic, the scene commander, or a key team member, they gain invaluable insights into what it takes to be in charge when lives are on the line.